ZuhalA/FactChecking_YouTubeMedicalVideos/ReadMe.md

 ## Final Note

 This is an experimental tool designed to explore how retrieval + generation can be used in real-world misinformation detection.
-It’s not intended to replace medical advice — always consult with a healthcare professional for reliable health decisions.
+ANd it is not intended to replace medical advice by professionals.